 From Victorian coal port to splendid Edwardian City of Empire!

-One of the city’s greatest secrets is its Civic Centre: no royal palace as you would expect to find in many European Capitals, but instead a parkland palace devoted to justice, government, culture and education.
-Its domes, gleaming white towers, colonnades, formal gardens and tree lined avenues make it easily the finest collection of civic buildings in Britain.
+One of the city’s greatest secrets is its Civic Centre: no royal palace as you would expect to find in many European Capitals, but instead a suite of palatial civic buildings grouped around an ornamental garden and devoted to justice, government, culture and education.
+Their domes, gleaming white towers, colonnades, formal gardens and tree lined avenues make this place easily the finest presentation of civic buildings in Britain.
 No other British city boasts such a combination of architectural order, elegance, and co-ordination.
 The interiors continue the theme with symbols, statues of Welsh heroes, colour and works of art.

 On this 90 minute walk we begin in the heart of Victorian Cardiff and make our way to Cathays Park where the civic buildings stand.
 Along the way hear and see how the town fathers became ever more determined and impatient to place Cardiff on the world map, with ambitious dreams of a glorious city.
 On arrival at Cathays Park we see the results and how pride in Cardiff’s emerging status combined with a rediscovery of Welsh nationhood and culture not felt for centuries.